bcaffo/LittleInferenceBook/manuscript/06_common.md

 7. You don't believe that your friend can discern good wine from cheap.
 Assuming that you're right, in a blind test where you randomize 6 paired varieties (Merlot, Chianti, ...) of cheap and expensive wines.
-What is the change that she gets 5 or 6 right?
+What is the chance that she gets 5 or 6 right?
 [Watch a video solution](https://www.youtube.com/watch?v=ILm2OUl6p_w&index=14&list=PLpl-gQkQivXhHOcVeU3bSJg78zaDYbP9L) and [see the original problem](http://bcaffo.github.io/courses/06_StatisticalInference/homework/hw2.html#8).
 8. The number of web hits to a site is Poisson with mean 16.5 per day.
 What is the probability of getting 20 or fewer in 2 days?
 [Watch a video solution](https://www.youtube.com/watch?v=PMPFbwtpp1k&index=18&list=PLpl-gQkQivXhHOcVeU3bSJg78zaDYbP9L) and [see a written solution](http://bcaffo.github.io/courses/06_StatisticalInference/homework/hw2.html#12).